TYPO3-Solr/ext-solr/CONTRIBUTING.md

 All classes are using the psr-2 coding standard (http://www.php-fig.org/psr/psr-2/).
 The coding style is also automatically checked in all pull requests with our continuous integration scripts.

-If you want to check the codestyle locally before you commit or just automatically want to fix it there is a great tool (when you remove --dry-run the php-cs-fixer also fixes all violations):
+If you want to check the code-style locally before you commit or just automatically want to fix it there is a great tool (when you remove --dry-run the php-cs-fixer also fixes all violations):

 ```bash
 composer install